naasking/Recognizers.NET/README.md

 # Recognizers.NET

+This is a simple combinator library for recognizing strings using only imperative constructs.
+It
+requires:

+ 1. no allocation
+ 2. no higher-order functions
+ 3. no virtual dispatching

-This is a simple combinator library for recognizing strings using only imperative constructs, no allocation, and higher-order functions or other fancy features.
-This makes the API suitable for use in imperative languages, like C.
+This makes the library incredibly efficient, and the API is also suitable for use in imperative languages, like C, which lack the above features.

 # Atoms